exhuma/python-course-basic/slides/index.rst

       #    ├── localmodule.py
       #    └── app.py         <--- code below is in this file

-      # Relative import (recommended, but only works in packages)
+      # Relative import (recommended, but only works in distributed packages)
       from .localmodule import func

-      # Absolute import (recommended, but only works in packages)
+      # Absolute import (recommended, but only works in distributed packages)
       from mypackage.localmodule import func

       # Ambiguous import (not recommended)